shenst1/nederland-plan/blog/2024-12-19-planning-document-demonstration.md

 ## About This Demonstration

 This site presents the Town of Nederland Comprehensive Plan (2024 Update) as an example of how planning documents can be transformed into accessible, web-based resources.
 The content structure, navigation, and search capabilities demonstrate how communities can make their planning documents more useful and accessible to residents.

+**Note on Search Functionality**: The search feature shown in this demonstration requires the site to be deployed to a public website domain to function properly.
+Once deployed, Algolia DocSearch can crawl and index the site, enabling fast, full-text search across all content.
+To see Algolia DocSearch in action, you can visit their [website](https://docsearch.algolia.com/) which showcases the search functionality on various documentation sites.

 ## Contact